krzentner/language-world/data/text-davinci-003/chain_py_md/button-press-2.py.md

-# button-press: push the button from the front
-# def button_press(robot):
     # Steps:
+    #  1. Put gripper near button
-    #  1. Move the robot's gripper to the button
+    #  2. Line up the gripper with the button
-    #  2. Push down on the button
+    #  3. Push down on the button
-    # First, the robot's gripper should be moved to the button.
     if check("the robot's gripper is not near the button"): robot.move("gripper to button")
-    # Once the gripper is near the button, push down on it.
+    if check("the robot's gripper is not forward aligned with button"): robot.put("gripper near button")
-    if check("the robot's gripper is near the button"): robot.push("down on button")
+    if check("the robot's gripper is forward aligned with button"): robot.push("down on button")